 Felix Dzerzhinsky was born on August 30 (September 11) of 1877 on the estate of Dzerzhinovo in the Oshmyany district of the Vilna province in the Polish small-family and large family of a noble family.
 Educated at the gymnasium (the course is not graduated).
 Young Felix was brought up, like many Poles, in hatred of Russia.
 In the year 1922, when Dzerzhinsky was already one of the leaders of Soviet Russia, he wrote about his childhood patriotic feelings: “As a boy, I dreamed of an invisible cap and the destruction of all Muscovites.”
 Felix was also a zealous Catholic and even wanted to join the Jesuit Order.
 However, when he began to prepare for the career of a Catholic clergyman in 16 years, he was dissuaded.
 He persuaded his mother and, oddly enough, a close priest to the family.

-Dzerzhinsky then lost faith in God: “I suddenly realized that there is no God,” he noted later in his diary.
+Dzerzhinsky then lost faith in God: “I suddenly realized that there is no God,” he later noted in his diary.
 However, he found another faith.
 Felix became a fan of the German Social Democratic Party.
-Later on Felix became an exemplary revolutionary with a typical biography.
-In 1895 he joined the Lithuanian Social Democratic Organization, in 1900 he joined the Social Democracy of the Kingdom of Poland and Lithuania (SDKPIL).
-Conducted party-subversive work in Vilna, cities of the Kingdom of Poland, in St. Petersburg.
-Since 1906, the representative of the SDKPIL in the Central Committee of the RSDLP.
-In 1906-1912 was a member of the Central Committee of the RSDLP (b).
-He was arrested several times, fled twice, was released several times under an amnesty.
-In recent years, before the revolution, 1917 was held in custody.
-So, in April, 1914 was sentenced to 3 years of hard labor; he was serving them in the Oryol Central.
-In addition, he was sentenced in 1916 to the year of 6 years of hard labor, he served her in Butyrka prison in Moscow, from where 1 was released in March 1917 of the year after the February revolution.
-“Iron Felix” spent a total of years of his life in hard labor and in exile 11.
+Later, Felix became an exemplary revolutionary with a typical biography.
+In 1895 he joined the Lithuanian Social Democratic Organization, in 1900 - the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL).
+Conducted party-subversive work in Vilna, the cities of the Kingdom of Poland, in St. Petersburg.
+Since 1906, the representative of SDKPiL in the Central Committee of the RSDLP.
+In 1906-1912. was a member of the Central Committee of the RSDLP (b).
+He was arrested several times, escaped twice, and was released several times under an amnesty.
+He spent all the last years before the 1917 revolution in prison.
+So, in April 1914 he was sentenced to 3 years of hard labor; served them in the Oryol Central.
+He was additionally sentenced in 1916 to 6 more years of hard labor, served it in the Butyrka prison in Moscow, from where he was released on March 1, 1917 after the February Revolution.
+The "Iron Felix" spent a total of 11 years of his life in hard labor and exile.

 Since August, 1917 has been a member of the Central Committee and the Secretariat of the Bolshevik Party.
 In October, 1917 - a member of the Petrograd Military Revolutionary Committee, a member of the famous meeting of the Central Committee of the Bolshevik Party, where a decision was made on an armed uprising.
 In the days of the October Revolution in Petrograd, he was responsible for guarding the Bolshevik Smolny headquarters, supervising the capture of the Main Post Office and Telegraph.
 He was Commissar of Defense from June 17 to August 31.
 Since November, 1917 has been a member of the NKVD RSFSR college.